sejori/Hackaranda-AcerAces/docs/API.md

 # General API

-Bots will interact through the console.
+Bots will interact through the console (or STDIN and STDOUT see [wiki](https://en.wikipedia.org/wiki/Standard_streams)).
+- In most cases, the bot will choose a move by 'printing' to the console, and will receive a move by 'reading from' the console.

 ## Server to Bot